markdoc/docs/pages/docs/syntax.md

 {% /markdoc-example %}

+\
+To learn how to pass variables, check out our [Variables documentation](/docs/variables).

 ## Functions

 Functions look similar to JavaScript functions, and can be called within the body of the document, inside an annotation, or within tag attributes.